Achala-Nayak/Amazon-Web-Scraping/README.md

 # Introduction to Web Scrapping Using Python

-In this project, you will learn the basics of web scraping using Python.
-Web scraping is the process of automatically extracting data from websites.
-By the end of the project, you’ll be able to write Python scripts that can scrape web data, parse XML and HTML documents, and store the extracted data in a structured format.
+In this project, we will be exploring the basics of web scraping using Python.
+Web scraping involves extracting data from websites automatically.
+The end goal of this profect is to develop the ability to write Python scripts that can scrape data from websites, such as parsing HTML/XML documents, and saving this extracted data in a structured format.

 ## Skills You'll Learn
 •Sending Http requests using Python \